EmilyyyL/Brodify/README.md

 @team,

-code is not up to date
+code is up to date